Maykkkk/drag-and-drop/README.md

 # drag-and-drop
-Certainly!
-Here's an example README.md file for your drag-and-drop project:
+Here's an example README.md file for drag-and-drop project:

 ```markdown
 # Drag and Drop Example